robak86/hardwired/README.md

 - [x] Allows writing code that is completely decoupled from DI/IoC specific api - does not pollute user code with decorators (combined with reflection) or static properties containing list of dependencies
+- [x] Works both on node.js and browser

 ## Installation